 Vietnamese specialties - Source: Kenh14

 In fact, many Vietnamese people have made their own names at many international culinary arenas thanks to the dishes imbued with Vietnamese signature identity.
 Among them, there are some famous chefs that can be mentioned such as artist Ton Nu Thi Ha; chef Luke Nguyen; chef Phan Ton Tinh Hai; chef Christine Ha; chef Duong Huy Khai,...
-They are the "wings" for Vietnamese culinary to get closer to international friends and contribute to helping the cuisine of Vietnam be more recognized in the global arenas.
+They are the "wings" for Vietnamese culinary to get closer to international friends and contribute to helping Vietnamese cuisine be more recognized in the global scale.

 Christine Ha in the Masterchef US - Source: Goldenspoonawards